itsdeemab/alx-low_level_programming/README.md

 One advantage of low-level programming is that it allows developers to write highly optimized code that can run very efficiently on a specific hardware platform.
 However, it also requires a lot of expertise and can be more difficult to write and maintain than higher-level programming languages.

-Examples of low-level programming languages include assembly languages for specific computer architectures, such as x86 or ARM, and machine code.
-Some popular high-level programming languages, such as C and C++, also offer low-level features that allow developers to write code that interacts more directly with hardware resources.